mamimo911/66DaysofData/README.md

-# 66DaysofData
-66 Days of Data Science
+#66DaysofData

-Day 1 - 2020/01/20
+[Day 1 - 2020/01/20]

 	Refresh Statistics Knowledge

 		Started [Statistics for Data Science and Business Analysis Lecture] on Udemy

 			Completed:

 				Section 1-7

-Day 2 - 2020/01/21
+[Day 2 - 2020/01/21]

 	Refresh Statistics Knowledge

 		Continued [Statistics for Data Science and Business Analysis Lecture] on Udemy

 			Completed:

 				Section 8-12

-Day 3 - 2020/01/22
+[Day 3 - 2020/01/22]

 	Refresh Statistics Knowledge

 		Continued [Statistics for Data Science and Business Analysis Lecture] on Udemy

 			Completed:

 				Section 13-18

-Course done
+				[Course done]

-Day 4 - 2020/01/23
+[Day 4 - 2020/01/23]

 	Watch the Movie "Moneyball" for the Data Science

 	Setup Github Repository

 	Start Learning Python

 		Started [Complete Python Bootcamp From Zero to Hero in Python] on Udemy

 			Completed:

 				Section 1-2

+					Course Overview and Python Setup

-Day 5 - 2020/01/24
+[Day 5 - 2020/01/24]

 	Continued [Complete Python Bootcamp From Zero to Hero in Python] on Udemy

 		Completed:

 			Section 3-3.22

+				Python Object and Data Structure Basic

-Day 6 - 2020/01/27
+[Day 6 - 2020/01/27]

 	Continued [Complete Python Bootcamp From Zero to Hero in Python] on Udemy

 		Completed:

 			Section 3.22 - 4

+				Python Object and Data Structure Basic

+				Python Comparison Operator

-Day 7 - 2020/01/28
+[Day 7 - 2020/01/28]

 	Continued [Complete Python Bootcamp From Zero to Hero in Python] on Udemy

 		Completed:

 			Section 5

+				Python Statements

+[Day 8 - 2020/01/31]

+	Continued [Complete Python Bootcamp From Zero to Hero in Python] on Udemy

+		Completed:

+			Section 6 - 44-50

+				Methods and Functions